AbhishekR14/FinTrack/README.md

-FinTrack helps you track your daily finance.
-The mordern UI design and very visual charts and graphs help you understand your expenses better.
+FinTrack helps you track your daily finances.
+The modern UI design and very visual charts and graphs help you understand your expenses better.

 [Visit FinTrack](https://fintrack-app.vercel.app)